RealLiFe: Real-Time Light Field Reconstruction via Hierarchical Sparse Gradient Descent: Experiments

 Compared with offline methods, our model RealLiFe and RealLiFe-2I stands out in terms of visual metrics, achieving top-1 or top-2 rankings on three datasets.
 And our default model RealLiFe strikes a balance between the rendering quality and efficiency.
 Our models, on average, achieve a $100\times$ faster generation speed compared to other offline methods.
 Compared with the online method.
 Our models are a little bit faster than ENeRF\cite{Lin2021EfficientNR} in generation time; however, our method exhibits superior visual metrics on three datasets.
 When considering the metric of 3D Display Efficiency, our method stands out as the only one capable of supporting real-time light field video display.
 This is due to its high temporal efficiency in both light field reconstruction and offline rendering speed.

 Tab. \ref{tab_spaces} lists the quantitative results on the Spaces evaluation set, where we can see that DeepView generates the highest-quality rendering results overall, followed by our method and Soft3D\cite{Penner2017Soft3R}.
 The decrease in rendering quality may be attributed to the fact that our method depends on network connections to propagate visibility information.
 As we increase the baseline, there is a corresponding increase in the number of network connections required to effectively propagate visibility, as noted in \cite{Flynn2019DeepViewVS}.
+We have also reported the results of our re-implemented version of DeepView, however, the results show some gaps with the original DeepView, this is mainly due to the visual discontinuities between small MPI patches.
+Since DeepView require high GPU memory to infer a full-sized MPI, so we have to infer small MPI patch by patch and then merge them all into a complete one, and this process leads to performance drop in our re-implemented version.
 However, in terms of time efficiency, our method is about 400 times faster than DeepView.
 The \textit{Generation Time} of Soft3D and StereoMag$^{+}$ are left as "-" because Soft3D is not open-sourced and StereoMag$^{+}$ is a modified version by the authors of DeepView, so that we can not evaluate their time efficiency accurately.
 To summarize, we have the following observations: \begin{itemize} \item Compared with offline novel view synthesis methods\cite{Wang2021IBRNetLM,Chen2021MVSNeRFFG} and offline light field reconstruction methods\cite{Zhou2018StereoML, Penner2017Soft3R,Flynn2019DeepViewVS,Solovev2022SelfimprovingMI}, our approach achieves around $100\times$ speedup ratio with superior or comparable visual performance. \item Compared with the online novel view synthesis method\cite{Lin2021EfficientNR}, our method achieves better visual performance, while maintaining comparable time efficiency. \item Novel views can be rendered at significantly higher FPS than other novel view synthesis methods\cite{Wang2021IBRNetLM,Chen2021MVSNeRFFG,Lin2021EfficientNR} from our generated MPIs.
 This property makes our method particularly suitable for displaying on 3D displays and other light mobile devices. \end{itemize}